Bulging Disc Treatment

 How Will I Know If Surgery Is Necessary?

 At DFW Center for Spinal Disorders, we view surgery as the last resort, opting for non-surgical treatments if possible.
-Surgery, however, can be necessary in cases where there is chronic, severe back pain, or when the patient is losing feeling or function in a body part such as the legs or feet.
-Surgery can be necessary in these cases to prevent permanent nerve damage.
+However, surgery can be necessary in cases where there is chronic, severe back pain, or when the patient is losing feeling or function in a body part such as the legs or feet.
+Surgery can also be necessary in these cases to prevent permanent nerve damage.

 Schedule a Consultation